Cubicroots-Playground/c3hub-to-ical/README.md

 # c3hub-to-ical

+⚠️ This repo is archived - you can export your favorites as iCal now from within the hub itself.

 A daeomon that exposes your chaos communication congress schedule as iCal to be imported into your favourite calendar app.

 ⚠️ This is a proof of concept/alpha/however you want to call it.
 There is no guarantee it will work, it might break at any moment without further notice.